BAFTA Nomination for Consumed in the British Short Film category

 Richard John Seymour (b 1989) is a British photographer, filmmaker and designer.
 His work can be characterised as an attempt to reveal political, social, and environmental issues made manifest through the built environment.

 In 2013 Richard began work on what would become a long-form project ‘Consumed’ centred around China’s role in the rapid growth of consumerism, and what this means for the individuals involved.
-For the work on this topic, he was selected in 2014 by the Tate collective as one of Britain’s best emerging artists.
+For the work on this topic, he was nominated for a BAFTA in the Short film Category in 2017, and was selected in 2014 by the Tate collective as one of Britain’s best emerging artists.

 After studying a Bachelors in Architecture at the University of Bath and Royal Institute of Technology in Stockholm, he was awarded a scholarship to study at the Architectural Association in London.
 At the AA he began to work with the Unknown Fields Division, a collaborative travelling research studio focussed on understanding the concept of ‘the city’ through explorations to the remote locations that allow it to function.

-Richard has had work exhibited in the Tate and Royal Academy, and has been featured in various international media outlets, such as the BBC, The New Yorker, CNN, The Guardian, GEO, Newsweek, Wall Street Journal, and Harpers.
+Richard has had work exhibited in the Tate and Royal Academy, as well as leading international film festivals.
+He has been featured in various international media outlets, such as the BBC, The New Yorker, CNN, The Guardian, GEO, Newsweek, Wall Street Journal, and Harpers.

 All work on this site is the intellectual property of Richard John Seymour, and may not be used or copied, or shown without express written permission from the owner.